Vermont History Almanac

-The first four programs (October - January) are at the Vermont History Museum, 109 State Street, Montpelier; the second four programs (February - May) are at the Vermont History Center, 60 Washington Street, Barre.
+The first five programs (September - January) are at the Vermont History Museum, 109 State Street, Montpelier; the second four programs (February - May) are at the Vermont History Center, 60 Washington Street, Barre.
 Directions

 Cost is $5 per child per class.
-Families with 3 or more children participating in a class or for members of the Vermont Historical Society, cost is $4 per child per class.
+Families with three or more children participating in a class or for members of the Vermont Historical Society, cost is $4 per child per class.

 Recommended for children ages 6 to 12.
 Some activities include reading and writing.
 Pre-registration is REQUIRED; space is limited.

-Each session includes history-related activities that focus on the month's theme.
+Each session includes history-related activities that focus on that month's theme.